vedangwartikar/academic-kickstart-1/content/authors/admin/_index.md

 - Visitors
 ---

 I'm a Computer Engineer in the making and a Tech enthusiast at heart.
-My research interests are Cyber Security & Deep Learning.
 I love exploring and talking about Computer internals.
 My passion lies in building things with my power of programming.
 Check out my noteworthy projects and Open Source contributions on [GitHub](https://github.com/chaitanyarahalkar).